BlubbPaula/MusicMapp/README.md

 # MusicMapp

-An application for personal studying purpos using last.fm REST API
+An application for personal studying purpose using last.fm REST API